-The Securities and Exchange Commission and Federal law, specifically the Sarbanes-Oxley Act, will impose on the Company additional compliance starting in fiscal year 2006.
+Current rules and regulations of the Securities and Exchange Commission and Federal law, include the Sarbanes-Oxley Act, will impose on the Company additional compliance requirements starting in fiscal year 2007.
 The Company has undertaken a project to ensure compliance, but is unable, at this time, to determine the cost and extent of the changes required to comply.
-To date the expenses related to this effort have not been material.
+To date, the expenses related to this effort have not been material.